 The following are considered related parties: the Board of Directors.
 The Directors of the Company received fees for their services and dividends from their shareholdings in the Company.
-Further details are provided in the Directors' Remuneration Report on pages 32 and 33.
+Further details are provided in the Directors' Remuneration Report on pages 34 to 36.